Can test subjects take too much Melanotan? That's the question on the minds of researchers considering experimenting with this reference material.

 - Increasing libido and improving erectile function

-Melanotan I has several benefits too, although they are slightly different.
+Studies have shown that Melanotan I appears to offer several effects too, although they are slightly different from those observed with MT-2.
 The benefits of Melanotan I include:

 - Sunless tanning and improved protection from the sun